Saurabh-Mudgal/NBA-PlayerStats-DataExploration/README.md

 ## 📱 Usage

-Simply open the ".pnyb" file to view the jupyter notebook with the code and trend visualisations.
+Simply open the respective ".pnyb" file to view the jupyter notebook with the code and trend visualisations.
 <br>
+The project is two part:
+  * Web Scraping
+  * Data Wrangling, Analysis & Visualisation
 <br>

 ## 👤 Author